Let’s make advertising useful.

 Not all demographics are blocking digital ads, however, its 18-35 bracket with the highest propensity.

-Essentially, ‘Attention’ is becoming a scarce resource.
+Essentially, ‘Attention’ is becoming more and more precious.

 As an industry, we’re not starting in the right place.